arjun555/setup-macOS-environment/README.md

-# setup-web-environment
+# macOS Setup for Web Development
-Run sheet for setting up your macOS environment for web development
+Run sheet for setting up macOS environment for software development, with tools I currently use

 ## Command Line Tools
 ### Homebrew